Breinify/brein-api-library-ios/README.md

 #### Method applicationDidBecomeActive

 Whenever the App is active again we need to tell this the BreinifyApi as well.
-So we simply pass this information to the Breinfy class.
+So we simply pass this information as well.

 ```Swift
 func applicationDidBecomeActive(_ application: UIApplication) {